-At the time of entering into the Deed of incorporation, a company must also adopt Articles of Association which must be attached to the Deed and can only be amended after incorporation by way of an extraordinary resolution passed at a meeting of quotaholders or shareholders (see below).
+At the time of entering into the Deed of incorporation, a company must also adopt Articles of Association ("Articles") which must be attached to the Deed and can only be amended after incorporation by way of an "extraordinary" resolution passed at a meeting of quotaholders or shareholders (see below).

-The Articles detail the rules for the internal management of the company and cover matters such as the methods for the issue or transfer shares, the convening of and voting at general meetings, the appointment and removal of directors and their powers and duties and the rules governing proceedings at both the meetings of the board of directors and of the shareholders/quotaholders.
+The Articles detail the rules for the internal management of the company and cover matters such as the methods for the issue or transfer of shares; the convening of, and voting at, general meetings; the appointment and removal of directors and their powers and duties; and the rules governing proceedings at both the meetings of the Board of Directors ("BoD") and of the shareholders/quotaholders.